-Breast feed when you are taking off and landing to help with your little babies ears.
+Breast feed or use a soother when you are taking off and landing to help your baby’s ears from hurting on the plane.
 This also worked in the early stages to put her to sleep.
 Our 8 week old trip to Montreal was a breeze because she slept the whole time underneath my breastfeeding cover.
-For the younger months I used a breastfeeding cover to shade the light on the plane and help them sleep.
+When they grew a little more alert, I used a breastfeeding cover to shade the light on the plane and help them sleep.

 5. Smart clothing

 Wear something that is breathable.
 This is nice for when you are bouncing your baby in your seat with your seat belt on in the plane or in the aisle trying to settle them down.
 Layers that are easy to take off.
 You also want to have something that is easy to breastfeed in.
 My favourite is either a t-shirt with a tank top underneath or a button up shirt with a tank top underneath.

 I don’t just mean for your baby but I mean for you.
 In one 3 hour flight I packed 4 sandwiches, 2 granola bars and some veggies for my husband and I. This was so important because when the going gets tough the worst thing that could happen is that one of you gets hangry.
 Also avoid sketchy greasy food that is going to make you feel bloated and tired.
 Trying to look after a crying 5 month old after just eating Chinese at a choose 4 items place in the Calgary airport during a stopover was not a good idea.
 You really don’t think about these things before having kids.